Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 \subsection{American Gut Project}

-For this analysis, we use the 2018 release \citep{AmericanGut_03otus} of the American Gut Project \citep{mcdonald2018american} data, and the preprocessing is publicly available in our GitHub page (\url{https://github.com/yuliangxu/RDR}).
+For this analysis, we use the 2018 release of the American Gut Project \citep{AmericanGut} data, and the preprocessing is publicly available in our GitHub page \hidetext{(\url{https://github.com/yuliangxu/RDR})}.
 We use the relative abundance data derived from the taxa count data, such that the sum over all taxa for one sample equals 1.
 After preprocessing, we have 614 taxa (columns) at the species level, and split the data into 80\% for training and 20\% for testing, resulting in training data of $n=10443$ and test data $n=2611$.
 We apply the ICFM (Independent Continuous Flow Matching) \citep{lipman2022flow, tong2023improving} as the generator on the logistic tree transformed space, where the relative abundance is aggregated through all levels in the phylogenetic tree and mapped to the real line using logit transform.
+We use the bounded sigmoid with $\alpha=0.1$ to have stably decaying training loss, and use the validation loss evaluated on the testing data to determine the early stop timing and avoid overfitting.
+The final results presented below are based on 856 training epochs.

-Figure~\ref{fig:agp_icfm_stacked_bar} shows the stacked bar plot in the simplex space of the generated sample (top) and the real sample (bottom).
+Figure~\ref{fig:agp_icfm_stacked_bar} shows the class-level stacked bar plot in the simplex space of the generated sample (top) and the real sample (bottom).
 Each column in the stacked bar plot represents one sample, and the y-axis is the proportional breakdown in each class-level relative abundance for better visualization.
 The samples are ordered by the largest abundance of taxa.
 Different from the previous CelebA example, where we can visually check the difference between the generated sample and the real sample, visually evaluating the generation quality of the relative abundance data becomes impossible, even with a much smaller dimensionality.
 Some common visualizations include the alpha diversities to compare within-sample diversity (Figure~\ref{fig:agp_icfm_alpha_diversity}) and beta diversities such as the PCoA scatter plot using Bray-Curtis metric (Figure~\ref{fig:icfm_pcoa}) to compare between-sample diversity.
 The ICFM generator performs well in all of these visual comparisons.

 To evaluate the distributional difference, we train a ratio function $r(x)$ using the training data and an equal-sized ICFM-generated sample using a simple 4-layer MLP with ReLU activations on the species-level simplex space.
 Figure~\ref{fig:hist_icfm} shows the histogram of $r(X)$ evaluated on the test sample and another equal-sized ICFM-generated sample, and Table~\ref{tb:summary_icfm} provides the summary statistics.
 We can see that ICFM still has good coverage based on the range of $r(X)$ in the summary statistics table, but the majority of the generated samples are concentrated in an area outside the support of the observed data.